karthik25/taskable/ReadMe.md

 taskable.RegisterTask(new EchoTask());
 taskable.WaitForCommands();
 ```

+As you can see, your task needs to implement the ISimpleTask interface which has a property called `Pattern` and an action called  `Stuff`. `Pattern` defines a task's name and its parameters.
+For example, in this case its`echo {}`, where `echo` is the task name and `{}` indicates that this task takes 1 parameter which is passed on to the action method!

 Here is yet another task.
 This task downloads the identified file that is available to the public: